SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 Chunks are defined using this structure:

-- A unique four character code (FourCC), listed above.
+- `ckID`: type of data in chunk, equal to a unique four character code (FourCC), listed above.
-- `ckID`: type of data in chunk
 - `ckSize`: size of chunk (RIFF, RIFX), equal to 4,294,967,295 (RIFF64)
 - `ds64`: size of chunk (RIFF64 only)
 - `ckDATA[ckSize]`: the data inside the chunks, including pad bytes.